Skip to content

 I understand the struggles that German learners face, because I had to overcome them all myself at one time or another.
 The frustration of not knowing where to start, not knowing whether you’re learning in the right way, feeling like you’re stuck in mud and not progressing, the fear of making mistakes, and the stress surrounding cases, genders, adjective endings and prepositions.

-And that’s what I want to share with you here.
 I believe that learning a second language (I focus on German but most of the content is applicable to other languages) is one of the most worthwhile things you can do, and a life-changing experience.
 It literally allows you to send your thoughts through the air to a new group of people, understanding them both literally and metaphorically, while people who don’t know that language hear just garbled sounds.
-That comes close to magic if you ask me.
+That comes close to magic if you ask me!